-Your pet has had a fracture of the tibia (i.e. broken shin bone) repaired with metallic implants called K-wires or pins.
+Your pet has had a fracture of the tibia (i.e. broken shin bone) repaired with metallic implants called bone plates and screws or a rod-bolt combination called an interlocking nail.
 These implants are surgically attached to the bone, bridging the fracture to provide stability until the bone heals to its original strength.
 The majority of patients will have their implants for their entire life, and do not have long term activity restrictions.

-ACTIVITY RESTRICTION x 6 weeks
+ACTIVITY RESTRICTION x 8 weeks

-- No RUNNING, JUMPING, or FURNITURE ACCESS for 6 weeks.
-STAIRS ONLY WITH ASSISTANCE/GOOD TRACTION - Please keep your pet in a comfortable, safe indoor location without access to stairs for the next 24 hours as he/she recovers from anesthesia & surgery.
+- No RUNNING, JUMPING, or FURNITURE ACCESS for 8 weeks.
+STAIRS ONLY WITH ASSISTANCE/ GOOD TRACTION - Please keep your pet in a comfortable, safe indoor location with no free access to stairs for the next 24-48 hours as he/she recovers from anesthesia and surgery.
 Your pet may be groggy for the first few days.
-He/she may whine or appear more anxious than usual; this may indicate pain/discomfort or side-effects of the medications.
-Please call your veterinarian for assistance with medication adjustments, or return for exam & additional pain medications as needed. - It may be several days before your pet defecates (poops) due to medications given related to the surgery. - Confine your pet to one level/section of the house on carpeted floors.
-Use baby gates, etc. to prevent access to slippery floors or stairs.
+He or she may whine or appear more anxious than usual; this may indicate pain/discomfort or side-effects of the medications.
+Please call your veterinarian for assistance with medication adjustments or return for exam & additional pain medications as needed. - It may be several days before your pet defecates (poops) due to medications given related to the surgery. - Confine your pet to one level/section of the house on carpeted floors.
+Use baby gates, etc. to prevent access to slick floors or stairs.
 Do not allow jumping on/off furniture.
 Confine to a small area/room/crate when unattended.
 Please do not allow any playing, running or jumping.
-For dogs, use a short leash when going outside to urinate/defecate. - Your pet will feel like fully using the leg before the fracture is healed.
+For dogs, use a short leash when going outside to urinate/defecate. - Your pet should start touching his/her toe down within the first 2 weeks.
+Thereafter, leg use should steadily improve each week.
+By 8 weeks, he/she should be 90% recovered.
+If he/she suddenly deteriorates or does not appear to be progressing well enough, please return to your veterinarian for exam; x-rays may be needed to diagnose the problem. - Your pet will feel like using the leg normally before the bone is healed.
 Please continue the restriction during this difficult time when he/she is feeling "too" well!
 Failure to do so may cause serious healing problems.